 After Walton recovered from his shoulder injury last year, the Redskins decided to stick with Danny Copeland as their starter, making Walton expendable.

 The Redskins said they couldn't find any takers for Walton, 28, although the safety hopes to catch on with another team.

 One team he's interested in is the Atlanta Falcons.
 His hard-hitting style of play could catch the eye of coach Jerry Glanville, although he may have to take a cut in his $675,000 salary.

-Walton and Johnson, who played the past two years with the team, are the fifth and sixth veterans from last year's Super Bowl team to depart.
+Walton and Johnson, who played the past two years with the team, are the fifth and sixth veterans from last year's Super Bowl team to depart this year.
 Thomas is a former Redskin, but didn't play with them last year.